 The RSPB Big Garden Birdwatch is a fantastic way to gather information about the birds that we love.
 Since we began trading over 20 years ago, Kate and Shaun always had a vision that our site at The Sign Maker would be a wildlife haven.
 Being situated in rural North Devon, we believe that we have a responsibility to care for what is here.
 Furthermore, as North Devon Biosphere Business Partners, we feel compelled to invest in the nature around us.

-The RSPB invest heavily into the natural world, something that we appreciate greatly.
+The RSPB invests heavily in the natural world, something that we appreciate greatly.
 Finding small ways to support their work can make a real difference – particularly when it comes to gathering an overall picture of how nature is experiencing the current climate crisis.
 The first ever RSPB Big Garden Birdwatch took place over 40 years ago, and participation has grown ever since.
-This means that the RSPB now have extensive data that can indicate how birds are fairing year on year.
-Therefore, judgements can be made on how best to protect the birds for years to come.
+This means that the RSPB now has extensive data that can indicate how birds are fairing year after year.
+Therefore, judgments can be made on how best to protect the birds for years to come.

 Caring For The Birds Winter Into Spring